Mountain Apollo Facts

 Mountain Apollo Distribution, Habitat, and Ecology

-The dazzling Mountain Apollo evolved as native to a comparatively wide expanse of the globe.
+The dazzling Mountain Apollo evolved as native to a comparatively wide expanse of the surface of the globe.
 The precise location of that range might surprise some people, though.
-That’s true since the Arthropod appears throughout much of Europe and a small part of Asia.
+That’s true since the amazing Arthropod appears throughout much of Europe and a small part of Asia.

 In Europe, it’s known from Scandinavia, through the central part of the continent, to Spain.
-The insect also makes its presence felt in such regions as parts of the Balkans, northern Greece, and parts of Italy, and France.
-But it also lives in a few sections of central Asia.
+The insect also makes its presence felt in such regions as parts of the Balkans, northern Greece, and parts of Italy and France.
+But the insect also lives within a few select sections of central Asia.

-The lovely Lepidoptera also evolved decidedly strong preferences in terms of its choice of habitat.
-Due to this, the great majority of populations dwell in mountainous areas, thus the name.
+The truly lovely Lepidoptera also evolved decidedly strong and clear preferences in terms of its choice of habitat.
+Due to this characteristic, the great majority of populations dwell in mountainous areas, thus the name.
 It apears at altitudes ranging from 1,300 ft (400 m) to 7,500 ft (2,300 m).

-Its choices also distinguish the invertebrate from many related species, due to their inhospitable nature.
-Individuals typically choose to live in stony and rocky areas.
+Its choices also serve to distinguish the stunning invertebrate from its many related species, due to their inhospitable nature.
+Individuals typically choose to live in largely stony and rocky areas.
 This creation of Nature does, however, sometimes appear in alpine meadows and pastures.

 Adult specimens of the Mountain Apollo generally fly between the months of May and September.
-That exact timeframe varies, though, depending on the exact region and altitude at which they appear.
+That exact timeframe varies somewhat, though, depending on the exact region and altitude at which the individuals appear.
 These feed on the nectar of a wide variety of local flowering plants.

-After mating, the females lay their eggs before winter, and in a wide variety of locations.
+After mating, the females of the species lay their eggs before winter, and in a wide variety of locations.
 In spring, these hatch into the caterpillar form.
-These feed voraciously on locally common flora.
-In most parts of its range, the creature typically has only a single brood per year.
+These subsequently feed voraciously on locally common flora.
+In most parts of its range, the creature typically has a single brood per year.

 Species Sharing Its Range

-Check out our other articles on 7 Stunning Pacific Ocean Species, Striped Skunk, Great Barrier Reef, Desert Willow, Bluespotted Ribbontail Ray, Alligator Snapping Turtle
+Check out our other articles on 7 Stunning Pacific Ocean Species, Striped Skunk, Great Barrier Reef, Desert Willow, Bluespotted Ribbontail Ray, Sydney Funnel-web Spider, Alligator Snapping Turtle

 Leave a Reply